Star Wars original trilogy: Return of the Jedi

 Puppeteer Frank Oz and actor Ian McDiarmid portrayed Yoda and Darth Sidious, respectively, in the original trilogy and returned to play them in the prequel trilogy and sequel trilogy.

 About a year after Han's capture, Luke joins Leia and Lando in a rescue attempt to save him from the crimelord Jabba the Hutt.
 Afterward, Luke returns to Dagobah to complete his Jedi training, only to find Yoda on his deathbed.
 In his last words, Yoda confirms the truth about Luke's father, and that Luke must confront Vader again to complete his training, Yoda also reveals that Luke has a sister, that being Leia.
 As the Rebels lead an attack on the second Death Star, Luke engages Vader in a lightsaber duel as the Emperor watches; both Sith Lords intend to turn Luke to the dark side and take him as their apprentice, but Luke refuses to join the dark side.
 Palpatine gets frustrated and uses Force lightning on Luke.
 Vader watches then saves Luke, redeeming himself but becoming fatally injured.
 Luke escapes the Death Star and Lando Calrissian blows it up, and the Rebels celebrate their victory.

-Ford had originally not signed on to appear in a second sequel, but was convinced to return under the condition that his character would die.
+Ford had originally not signed on for a third film, but was convinced to return under the condition that his character would die.
 Kurtz wanted a bittersweet and nuanced ending outlined with Lucas that not only saw Han dead, but also depicted the Rebel forces in pieces, Leia struggling as a queen, and Luke walking off alone (as in a Spaghetti Western)—while Lucas wanted a happier ending, partly to encourage toy sales.
 This led to tension between the two, resulting in Kurtz leaving the production.
+Ford's Han Solo would ultimately be killed off in the first film of the sequel trilogy, Episode VII – The Force Awakens (2015).